Semi-automatically optimized calibration of internal combustion engines

-Figures \ref{fig:nox-nedc} and \ref{fig:nox-random} illustrate a typical feature of engine calibrations fitted to specific driving cycles.
+Figures~\ref{fig:nox-nedc} and~\ref{fig:nox-random} illustrate a typical feature of engine calibrations fitted to specific driving cycles.
 These essentially subdivide the solution map into two parts.
-One covered by the cycle where emissions are optimized, and one where they are not.
+One covered by the cycle, where emissions are optimized, and one where they are not.
 This leads to emission values being 20--100 times higher on the part of the solution map that is not covered by the driving cycle.
-The \nedc covers only a fraction of the operation field, while the \rand cycle covers more than half.
-This results in lower \NX output on the better part of the operation field for the \rand calibration; cf Figure \ref{fig:diff-nox}.
-Conversely, in Figure \ref{fig:diff-fl} one can observe that the calibration solution for the \rand cycle displays 10--15\,\% higher values for specific fuel consumption on most points of the operation field than the corresponding operation points of the \nedc.
+The \nedc covers only a fraction of the operation field, while the \rand cycle covers more than half of it.
+In Figure~\ref{fig:diff-fl} one can observe that the solution map for the \rand cycle displays 10--15\,\% higher values for specific fuel consumption on most points of the operation field than the corresponding operation points of a solution for the \nedc.
 One can, of course, enforce the selection of data points with lower emission values on the part of the operation field not covered by a driving cycle as well, but at the expense of a higher fuel consumption.